vmware/vic-product/README.md

 vSphere Integrated Containers (VIC) is comprised of three main components - the [vSphere Integrated Containers Engine] (https://github.com/vmware/vic), [Harbor](https://github.com/vmware/harbor), and [Admiral](https://github.com/vmware/admiral) all of which are available as open source on github.

-The [VIC Engine] (https://github.com/vmware/vic) is a container runtime for vSphere, allowing developers familiar with Docker to develop in containers and deploy them alongside traditional VM-based workloads on vSphere clusters.These workloads can be managed through the vSphere UI in a way familiar to existing vSphere admins.
+The [VIC Engine] (https://github.com/vmware/vic) is a container runtime for vSphere, allowing developers familiar with Docker to develop in containers and deploy them alongside traditional VM-based workloads on vSphere clusters.
+These workloads can be managed through the vSphere UI in a way familiar to existing vSphere admins.

 [Harbor](https://github.com/vmware/harbor), the enterprise container registry, is an enterprise-class registry server that stores and distributes container images.
 Harbor extends the open source project Docker Distribution by adding the functionalities usually required by an enterprise, such as security, identity and management.